 05 – The first genetically modified, or GM, food goes on sale in British supermarkets.

 09 – The IRA ceasefire ends when a one-ton bomb explodes in London’s Canary Wharf district, killing two people.

 10 – A chess computer called ‘Deep Blue’ defeats the world chess champion, Garry Kasparov, for the first time.
-Although the IBM machine wins one game, Kasparov wins the overall match.
+Although the IBM machine wins one game – the first computer to win a chess game against a reigning world champion – Kasparov wins the overall match.

 09 – Comedian George Burns dies after a long and distinguished career.
 He is 100.